 - fly only within the operational limits of your drone

-RPAS Safety Assurance
+About the RPAS Safety Assurance

-What if I have modified my drone?
+What if I have a modified drone?

-How about drones that weigh <250 g and >25 kg?
+How about drones that weigh less than 250g and over 25kg?

 Drones that weigh below 250 g and more than 25 kg neither fall into basic nor advanced operations.
 If you have a micro drone (below 250 g), you just have to make sure you won’t put other people or aircraft in danger.
 If your drone weighs more than 25 kg, you have to secure an SFOC from the TCCA.